TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/11 - 1 Kings/1 Kings 13/1 Kings 13.7.md

 ---

-And the king said unto the man of God, Come home with me, and refresh thyself, and I will give thee a reward.
+The king said to the man of God, "Come home with me, and refresh yourself, and I will give you a reward."